Using Ioto as an Embedded Web Server

 }

-If you change your operational mode or customize the services enabled in the config/ioto.json5 configuration file, you will need to rebuild via:
+If you change your operational profile or customize the enabled services, you will need to rebuild via:

 $ make clean